irit-melodi/attelo/README.md

 If that doesn't work, make sure your anaconda version is up to date, and try `/anaconda` instead of `$HOME/anaconda`.

-Note that whenever you want to use STAC things, you would need to run this command
+Note that whenever you want to use this harness, you would need to run this command

     source activate irit-rst-dt